joelouthan/theologic.us/content/posts/confession-1689/1689-1-vi-the-whole-counsel-of-god.md

 The whole counsel of God, expressed plainly in Scriptures or by good and necessary consequence may be deduced from Scripture is sufficient and basic and complete for our salvation, faith, and life.

-### unto which nothing at any time is to be added, whether by new revelations of the Spirit and traditions of men
+### unto which nothing at any time is to be added, whether by new revelations of the Spirit, or traditions of men

 I wanted to add some clarification to Sproul's example of using Charismatics. *Some* Charismatics believe that they can receive a new revelation by the Holy Spirit and it does not have to be tested or tried by the Bible.
 Most Charismatics could pass the orthodoxy pop quiz by asking them this question, "Do you believe you could receive revelation by the Holy Spirit that would add to the Scriptures?" and they would say, "Of course not."
 I would add on, "Because are not Mormons or Jehovah Witnesses."